Controlling charge density order in 2H-TaSe$_{2}$ using a van Hove singularity: Discussion

-As the bulk of our crystal necessarily continues to host the $\threebythree$ charge density wave, it might be interesting to explore the crossover between the bulk and the surface correlated states, possibly using soft-X-ray ARPES with a longer photoelectron attenuation depth than traditional photoemission \cite{strocov_srn_2014}.
-At the same time, because the change of charge density order relies on nesting of electronic van Hove singularities, the $\twobytwo$ phase should be further stabilised in thin enough (with number of layers $\sim 2$) doped or gated crystals of TaSe$_{2}$, similarly to the case of TaS$_{2}$ \cite{hall_acsnano_2019}.
-In fact, the presence of saddle points roughly midway between $\vect{\Gamma}$ and $\vect{K}$ in the $d$-orbital-derived bands is a generic feature of the band structure of all 2H transition metal dichalcogenides (including the semiconducting members of the family) and so we suggest that several seemingly unrelated observations of a $\twobytwo$ superlattice in these materials are connected by the underlying mechanism of van Hove singularity nesting.
+To mention, the presence of saddle points roughly midway between $\vect{\Gamma}$ and $\vect{K}$ in the $d$-orbital-derived bands is a generic feature of the band structure of all 2H transition metal dichalcogenides (including the semiconducting members of the family) and so we suggest that several seemingly unrelated observations of a $\twobytwo$ superlattice in these materials are connected by the underlying mechanism of van Hove singularity nesting.
 In the metallic TaSe$_{2}$, TaS$_{2}$, NbSe$_{2}$ and NbS$_{2}$, as discussed here, the relevant bands contribute to the Fermi surface and so the saddle points are relatively close to the Fermi level.
 Some spectroscopy measurements suggest a weak $\twobytwo$ charge density wave can coexist with the $\threebythree$ order in NbSe$_{2}$ \cite{chen_ssc_1984}.
 In the same work, no $\twobytwo$ superlattice was observed in TaSe$_{2}$ and TaS$_{2}$.
 However, this CDW order was observed in chalcogen poor TaSe$_{2}$ \cite{wilson_advphys_1975} which is consistent with the driving mechanism as discussed here given that chalcogen vacancies effectively $n$-dope the material \cite{rao_2dmater_2019, sayers_prm_2020, chee_afm_2020}.
 A $\twobytwo$ superlattice was also observed in intercalated TaSe$_{2}$ (and so highly $n$-doped), although the origin was suggested to be due to intercalant ordering rather than a new charge density order \cite{konig_epl_2012}.
 In semiconductors like MoS$_{2}$ or WSe$_{2}$, the saddle points can be found in the lowest lying conduction band.
 Moving the Fermi level into their vicinity requires a considerable doping, achievable for example by intercalation as suggested by the observations on MoS$_{2}$ \cite{subhan_nanolett_2021}.